kean/DFImageManager/README.md

 <p align="center"><img src="https://cloud.githubusercontent.com/assets/1567433/9706439/4d3fd63c-54ed-11e5-91ec-a52c768b67fe.png" width="70%"/>

-Advanced iOS framework for loading, caching, processing, displaying and preheating images.
+Advanced framework for loading, caching, processing, displaying and preheating images.
 It uses latest advancements in iOS SDK and doesn't reinvent existing technologies.
 It has an elegant and powerful API that will extend the capabilities of your app.

 DFImageManager is a [pipeline](#h_design) that loads images using pluggable components.
 It features [multiple subspecs](#install_using_cocopods) that integrate things like [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage), [libwebp](https://developers.google.com/speed/webp/docs/api), and more.
 And it all comes in a strikingly small package with less code than alternative libraries.